wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/02-create-app.md

 1. Add new columns to your table by selecting **+ New column**.

    For each column, provide a **Name** and then select the **Type** of data that it holds.
-By choosing the appropriate data type, you will be able to access intelligent, out-of-the-box features to make your app more manageable for people to use.
+By choosing the appropriate data type, you'll be able to access intelligent, out-of-the-box features to make your app more manageable for people to use.

    For the table, you need to track the date that the equipment was deployed, the location, whether service is needed, and relevant notes.